linrongbin16/commons.nvim/docs/commons_tables.md

 ##### `unshift`

-Insert 0 or more elements into the list in the head.
+Insert 0 or more elements into the list in the head, just like `table.insert`.

 ```lua
 --- @param ... any